Sat Bains: Awards

 Restaurant named him the Chef's Chef of the Year in 2009.
 He was also named the Which?
 Good Food Guide Chef of the Year in 2011.
-The University of Derby awarded Bains an honorary degree of Doctor of Professional Practice in April 2011, and this was followed by an honorary Master of Arts degree from the University of Nottingham in 2012.
+The University of Derby awarded Bains an honorary degree of Doctor of Professional Practice in April 2011.

 Personal life

 Bains has a collection of between 700 and 800 cookbooks, and published his first in September 2012 entitled "Too Many Chiefs Only One Indian".
 He has stated that his favourite restaurant is Heston Blumenthal's The Fat Duck, or El Bulli in Spain.
 He is married to his wife Amanda; they met whilst they were both teenagers.

-At age 50 he suffered a heart attack resulting in triple bypass surgery.
-This led him to write a book of recipes specifically for heart health.
+Controversies

+On 7 November 2012, Bains was among a number of chefs who joined in the cyber-bullying of a customer to his associate Claude Bosi's restaurant Hibiscus.
+James Isherwood had written on his blog 'Dining With James' that he had not enjoyed his starter, leading Bosi and fellow Michelin star chef Tom Kerridge to verbally abuse him on Twitter.

+He has also been known to react badly to online criticism, such as TripAdvisor reviews, insulting customers on a personal level when they have been unhappy with his restaurant.